 M1-Woodward® 24hr Legends Chronograph Exhibition.

-The 917/20 nicknamed "Rosa Berta" (Pink Bertha) aka Pink Pig, driven by William Kauhsen and Reinhold Joest in the 1971 Le Mans.
-Our Tribute Timepiece with a special twist, illustrating the various watch movement parts on the dial, replacing the original butcher call-outs on the original race car graphics.
+The 917/20 nicknamed "Rosa Berta" (Pink Bertha) aka Pink Pig, driven by William Kaussen and Reinhold Joest in the 1971 Le Mans.
+Our Tribute Timepiece with a special twist, illustrating the various watch movement parts on the dial.
+Also available with the original butcher call-outs from the original race car graphics.

 Includes our traditional framed timepiece sketch together with a special sketch of the Pink Pig race car.
 All artwork designed in-house.

 M1-Woodward Avenue is a highway notably referred to as Detroit's Main Street and follows the route of the old Saginaw Trail that linked Detroit with Pontiac, and at the time, Flint and Saginaw.

 Woodward Avenue was created after a devastating fire in 1805 and is one of five principal avenues in Detroit devised by Augustus B. Woodward as part of a street plan intended to make Detroit the Paris of the West, by emulating it’s wide avenues.

 Woodward Avenue was the location of the first mile of concrete roadway in the entire country and in 1970, bore the M1 designation.
 Woodward Avenue is synonymous with cruising.
 As early as 1848, carriage drivers would race up and down Woodward Avenue after the roadway was converted from logs to planks.

 M1-Woodward is a registered Trademark of Detroit Watch Company, LLC